Below is a list of some of the more common sports injuries Dr. Johnson has successfully treated over the years.

 An ounce of prevention is worth it’s weight in gold

-If this is the way you feel about recovering from an injury then you will want to see Dr. Mike at Core Chiropractic.
+If this is the way you feel about recovering from an injury then you will want to see Dr. Johnson at Core Chiropractic.

 Minimal or No Down Time

 We understand how important it is for you to stay in the game.
 If you sustained an injury, we will typically modify your exercise so you do not risk further injury.
 We may suggest an orthotic support such as a brace or a specific taping technique to further help stabilize an injured joint.

 We'll start you on cutting edge sports therapy and nutritional support to speed your recovery.